INU-LQViet/openManIOT/README.md

     - Start the project
     - Add the landing page
     - Add the firebase client
+- 23-06-22:
+    - Change the initial position
+    - fix bugs and improve performance

 ## Requirement
 - Html, CSS, Javascript, firebased,